luakit/luakit/doc/luadoc/pages/04-migration-guide.md

  1. Remove the two `if unique then ... end` blocks from your `rc.lua`.
  2. Add `require "unique_instance"` to your `rc.lua`, before all other `require` statements.

+### Move `globals` settings to `rc.lua`

+The `globals.lua` configuration file has been removed.
+In its place is the new `settings` module, which provides a central place to set settings with validation and domain-specific setting support.

+All modified fields of the `globals` table need to be migrated to equivalent settings.
+When starting luakit, a warning will be logged for each setting that must be migrated, showing the new code for that setting.

+### Remove old configuration files

+The `window.lua`, `webview.lua`, and `webview_wm.lua` configuration
+files have been made core modules, and any configuration files are ignored.

+If you have made extensive changes to these files, please open an issue on the luakit GitHub repository to discuss adding new APIs to support your changes.
+As an interim solution, you can still override the core modules by modifying the `package.path` variable; note that this is _not_ officially supported, and unless you carefully keep your modified files synchronized with new changes, unpredictable errors may result.

 ## Migrating from a pre-WebKit2 Version

 The latest luakit release is built around the WebKit 2 APIs.
 Changes in the APIs